POP303U/material/README.md

 ## Liability
 > [!Caution]
-> This is a personal project and not intended for professional use, I am not liable for anything happening to your system, read, understand and execute the installer at your own risk.
+> This is a personal project and not intended for professional use, I am not liable for anything happening to your system.
+Read, understand and execute the installer at your own risk.

 ## Roadmap
 - [ ] Have a complete and functional installer with Theme preservation and updates